iaincollins/structured-data-testing-tool/README.md

 * Checks `<meta>` tags for specific tags and values.
 * Comes with build-in presets, which you can copy and extend.

-This tool was made possible thanks to [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).
+This tool uses [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).

 ## Install